TheNaubit/ImagePickerPopup/README.md

 ## How to add images to the Image Picker?
 You have two ways:
 ### Using data- attributes
-Do you remember when you have created that empty div with an ID (in the example it was 'imagePickupContainer')?
+Do you remember when you have created that empty div with an ID (in the example it was 'imagePickerContainer')?
 Well, you could add to the div two data- attributes:
 - data-path
 - data-alt